 "It's like solving a jigsaw puzzle with millions of pieces.
 When you first open the bag, the pieces are all jumbled and overlapping.
 You must begin by sorting them out.
 As we work with proteomics, we constantly endeavor to develop more refined sorting techniques," said Daniel Martins-de-Souza, who heads the Neuroproteomics Laboratory at the University of Campinas (UNICAMP) in Brazil.

-In a study with results recently published in Proteomics, Martins-de-Souza's group optimized a method to increase the resolution of proteomic analysis by mass spectrometry.
-Thanks to a combination of two other techniques—two-dimensional liquid chromatography and ion mobility—the group succeeded in identifying 10,390 proteins expressed in oligodendrocytes, the central nervous system cells responsible for producing myelin, a lipidic substance that plays an essential role in the information exchange between neurons.
+In a study with results recently published in Proteomics and featured on the cover of the journal, Martins-de-Souza's group optimized a method to increase the resolution of proteomic analysis by mass spectrometry.
+Thanks to a combination of two other techniques - two-dimensional liquid chromatography and ion mobility - the group succeeded in identifying 10,390 proteins expressed in oligodendrocytes, the central nervous system cells responsible for producing myelin, a lipidic substance that plays an essential role in the information exchange between neurons.

 In a previous study using single-dimensional liquid chromatography for pre-sorting, the group had identified only 2,290 proteins in oligodendrocytes.

-"A small protein can give rise to at least 10 different peptides.
+"A small protein can give rise to at least ten different peptides.
 The spectrometer isn't good at analyzing the entire molecule because of its large size," Martins-de-Souza explained.